 Silica standards are over 45 years old and, consequently, outdated.
 As such, they do not adequately protect workers from silica-related diseases.
 Exposure to silica has long been typical of construction trades such as masonry, concrete and demolition.
 Some of the operations that exposed workers to silica include, but are not limited to drilling, cutting, crushing or grinding of silica-containing materials such as concrete and stone.
 Workers are also being exposed to silica in newer trades such as stone or artificial stone countertop fabrication and hydraulic fracturing.
 These practices were nearly unknown in 1971.

 New OSHA Silica Rule

 The rule took effect on June 23, 2016, after which construction and other industries have one to five years for compliance to start.
-Compliance with the new respirable crystalline silica rule (29 CFDR 1926.1153) will start September 23, 2017 for the construction industry.
-OSHA recently extended the original June 23 deadline for contractors by three months, which also allows time for OSHA to develop guidance materials and training for compliance officers.
+Compliance with the new respirable crystalline silica rule (29 CFDR 1926.1153) will start September 23, 2017, for the construction industry.
+After receiving feedback from industry groups including Associated Builders and Contractors (ABC), OSHA recently extended the original June 23 deadline for contractors by three months, which also allows time for OSHA to develop guidance materials and training for compliance officers.

 Prior to this new standard, OSHA’s permissible exposure limit (PEL) for respirable crystalline silica for construction activity was 250 µg/m3 (250 micrograms per cubic meter of air) with a general industry PEL of 100.
 The new limit is a PEL of 50 µg/m3 with an action level of 25 µg/m3 for an eight-hour average exposure.
 This is the sum of all types of crystalline silica present in the work atmosphere collected in the air sample.
 This new standard provides a consistent PEL.